-7.1 A secure designated point, which in most instances will be a locked box, is provided for all completed forms.
-All paperwork must be handed in to

-- the designated point by the end of the shift and not left in vehicles or lockers. - 7.2 Forms must be transferred from their secure designated points on a daily basis.
-If required, Team Leaders may also undertake transfers of forms at the weekend. - 7.3 Each working day designated staff responsible for dealing with the forms must empty all the paperwork from the boxes/containers and process in accordance with the appropriate appendix of this procedure. - 7.4 All forms designated for Management Information should be promptly processed by station complexes in order that they are received by Management Information within two (Monday to Friday) working days. - 7.5 Staff must ensure that forms remain secure at all times until handed in.
-Documents should never be left on view or unattended in an unlocked vehicle. - 7.6 When documents are subsequently transported from one location to another they must be conveyed in designated bags/ containers with an entry made in the appropriate log by the equipment support personnel or team leader (at weekends).
+- 9.1 A secure designated point, which in most instances will be a locked box, is provided for all completed forms.
+All paperwork must be handed in to the designated point by the end of the shift and not left in vehicles or lockers. - 9.2 Forms must be transferred from their secure designated points on a daily basis.
+If required, Team Leaders may also undertake transfers of forms at the weekend. - 9.3 Each working day designated staff responsible for dealing with the forms must empty all the paperwork from the boxes/containers and process in accordance with the appropriate appendix of this procedure. - 9.4 All forms designated for Management Information should be promptly processed by station complexes in order that they are received by Management Information within three (Monday to Friday) working days. - 9.5 Staff must ensure that forms remain secure at all times until handed in.
+Documents should never be left on view or unattended in an unlocked vehicle. - 9.6 When documents are subsequently transported from one location to another they must be conveyed in designated bags/ containers with an entry made in the appropriate log by the equipment support personnel or team leader (at weekends).
 In the absence of the equipment support personnel, a specific member of staff should be allocated for this responsibility and to act in accordance with the procedure.
-All documents destined for Management Information at Bow should be taken directly to the department and not left at reception. - 7.7 The log will comprise of the equipment support personnel running sheet or the station occurrence book.
+All documents destined for Management Information should be taken directly to the department. - 9.7 The log will comprise of the equipment support personnel running sheet or the station occurrence book.
 The log should be dated, timed and signed by the person responsible for the transfer and the recipient.
-In the absence of a recipient the log should clearly indicate where the forms have been deposited. - 7.8 The equipment support personnel, or other designated person transferring the patient related forms should ensure that the bags/containers are sealed when being put in the vehicle and that they remain secure whilst being transported.
-The vehicle must not be left unlocked whilst unattended. - 7.9 When completed documents are being used for audit or monitoring purposes and are not in a secure container, work must be undertaken in a designated 'safe haven' and access restricted to essential staff.
-A safe haven is a lockable facility within a lockable area. - 7.10 Copies must not be taken of any documents locally and documents must not be retained by departments for enquiries.
-If copies of forms are required or any queries are received, these must be channelled through the Operational Information and Archives Department.
+In the absence of a recipient the log should clearly indicate where the forms have been deposited. - 9.8 The equipment support personnel, or other designated person transferring the patient related forms should ensure that the bags/containers are sealed when being put in the vehicle and that they remain secure whilst being transported.
+The vehicle must not be left unlocked whilst unattended. - 9.9 When completed documents are being used for audit or monitoring purposes and are not in a secure container, work must be undertaken in a designated 'safe haven' and access restricted to essential staff.
+A safe haven is a lockable facility within a lockable area.